gonwan/spring-cloud-demo/README.md

 - Java 9+ support.
 - Spring Boot 2.0 migration.
 - Switch from Postgres to MySQL, and from Kafka to RabbitMQ.
-- Easier local debugging by swithing off service discovery and remote config file lookup.
+- Easier local debugging by switching off service discovery and remote config file lookup.
 - (TODO) Kubernetes support.

 The project includes: